Mobile ad startup Vungle says it’s hit a $300M revenue run rate

 Pixar offers free online lessons in storytelling via Khan Academy

-Adtech startups like to announce when they’ve hit $100 million in annualized revenue, but mobile ad startup Vungle is doing a bit better than that — it says it’s now reached a $300 million revenue run rate.
+Adtech startups like to announce when they’ve hit $100 million in annualized revenue, but Vungle — which focuses on delivering in-app video ads — is doing a bit better than that.
+It says it’s now reached a $300 million revenue run rate.

 And while the last three months of the year tend to be the biggest quarter for advertising, CEO Zain Jaffer noted that Vungle’s announcement is based on January revenue — in fact, he predicted that the startup will bring in more revenue during the first quarter of 2017 than in in Q4 2016.